Last Updated on

 - Lastly, consult your doctor before using bleach, as it is the kind of chemical which can interfere with pregnancy.

 Pregnancy for a mother is the most delicate phase of life.
 Therefore, care and concern is always a priority, but that doesn’t mean that beauty and care should be neglected.
-Use of natural products can guaranty beauty as well as the safety of the baby’s health.
+Use of natural products can guarantee beauty as well as the safety of the baby’s health.

 Also Read: Facial during Pregnancy